ardriveapp/ardrive-core-js/README.md

 When the custom metadata is attached to the MetaData Transaction's GQL tags, they will become visible on any Arweave GQL gateway and also third party tools that read GQL data.

-When these tags are added to the MetaData Transaction's Data JSON they can be read by downloading the JSON data directly from `https://arweave.net/METADATA_TX_ID`.
+When these tags are added to the MetaData Transaction's Data JSON they can be read by downloading the JSON data directly from `https://arweave.net/<metadata tx id>`.

 To add this custom metadata to your file metadata transactions, users can pass an object containing custom tags when wrapping content to upload: